 - Level 1-Quoted prices in active markets for identical assets or liabilities that the Company has the ability to access at the measurement date.
 An active market for the asset or liability is a market in which transactions for the asset or liability occur with sufficient frequency and volume to provide pricing information on an ongoing basis.
 The valuation under this approach does not entail a significant degree of judgment. - Level 2-Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
 The valuation technique for the Company's Level 2 assets is based on quoted market prices for similar assets from observable pricing sources at the reporting date. - Level 3-Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
 Unobservable inputs shall be used to measure fair value to the extent that observable inputs are not available, thereby allowing for situations in which there is little, if any, market activity for the asset or liability at the measurement date.
-The fair value of the Company's Level 3 contingent consideration liability was estimated on the acquisition date of nContact Surgical, Inc. (nContact) and is revalued at the end of each subsequent reporting period.
+The fair value of the Company's contingent consideration liability was estimated on the acquisition date of nContact Surgical, Inc. (nContact) using Level 3 inputs.